 From the formula for the slope of this secant line, we find another formula:

-"The slope of f at a" is also called the derivative of f at a and is written f'(a).
-This nice formula is known as the limit definition of the derivative, and we write it again here, with correct notation:
+"The slope of f at a" is also called the derivative of f at a and is written f '(a).
+This nice formula is known as the limit definition of the derivative, and we'll write it again here, with correct notation:

 Visually, we move h closer and closer to 0 (equivalently, move a + h closer and closer to a) and watch what happens to the secant line, as in this animation.

-If we could keep going until h reached 0 (equivalently, until a + h reached a) we would find a line that, instead of passing through the graph twice, would hit the graph at one spot and bounce off, as shown in this picture:
+If we could keep going until h reached 0 (equivalently, until a + h reached a) we would find a line that, instead of passing through the graph twice, would hit the graph at one spot and bounce off.

 The slope of the function f at the single point x = a is the slope of this line, also called the tangent line.

 Here are two important things to remember:

 - The slope of f at a and the derivative of f at a are the same thing.

 - Since the derivative of f at a is a limit, the derivative won't always exist.

 Another phrase for f '(a) is the instantaneous rate of change of f with respect to x when x = a.